How to Pick Your TV Antenna September 2018 By Brian Shim

 An outdoor or attic antenna will give you the most channels, hands down.
 But, outdoor and attic antennas are more of a chore to set up and tweak.
 You'll have to run a long coax cable through ceilings and walls to your TV (unless you have existing cable, say, from a satellite dish, running through your home).
 Then, you'll need someone watching the TV while you tweak the antenna on the roof or attic.
 You also might need an amplifier if your cable run is long and if all of your statinon are far away.

 Before going to the trouble of setting up an outdoor or attic antenna, I highly suggest asking one of your neighbors how many channels they are getting with their rooftop antenna.
 Just walk around your neighborhood and look for the homes with an antenna on the roof!

 The metal HD Frequency antennas will work fine in an attic or your roof.
 I personally do not use a rooftop antenna, as I get plenty of channels with an indoor antenna.
 However, I recommend the Mohu Sky 60, as it has very good reviews on Amazon:

-I've also heard good things about the Clearstream outdoor TV antennas, especially for VHF performance.
-Check the Station Finder to see if any of your favorite channels are VHF (as opposed to UHF).
-If so, you might want to consider these:
+I've heard good things about the Clearstream outdoor TV antennas, for VHF performance.
+If you have VHF stations in your area, you might want to consider these: